Here’s a look at Boko Haram, a militant Islamic group working out of Nigeria, whose purpose is to institute Sharia, or Islamic law.

 May 13, 2014 - Hundreds of Boko Haram militants storm three villages in the state of Borno.
 Villagers resist, killing more than 200 Boko Haram fighters.

 May 20, 2014 - Twin blasts in the city of Jos kill 118 people at a market.
-Nigerian authorities decline to say who is responsible.
+Nigerian authorities describe the blasts as “terrorist activities” but decline to speculate on who might be responsible.

 May 21, 2014 - The White House announces that the United States has sent 80 troops to Chad to help search for the kidnapped schoolgirls.

-June 18-22, 2014 - Boko Haram militants hold the village of Kummabza in Borno state, northeastern Nigeria, hostage for four days.
+June 18-22, 2014 - Boko Haram militants hold the village of Kummabza in Borno state hostage for four days.
 They abduct more than 60 females, including children, and kill 30 men in the raid.

-July 7, 2014 - Sources say sixty-three women and girls kidnapped by Boko Haram last month from the Kummabza village in northern Borno state, have escaped from their captors and returned to their village.
+July 7, 2014 - Sources say at least 57 girls kidnapped by Boko Haram last month from the Kummabza village have escaped from their captors and returned to their village.
 Boko Haram is still believed to be holding about 200 schoolgirls abducted April 14 from a boarding school in the town of Chibok.

 July 17-20, 2014 - Boko Haram raids the Nigerian town of Damboa.
 By the time the raid ends, 66 residents have been killed and more than 15,000 have fled.

-October 16, 2014 - The Nigerian government announces they've reached a ceasefire agreement with the Islamist terror group that includes the promised release of more than 200 kidnapped schoolgirls.
+October 16, 2014 - The Nigerian government announces it has reached a ceasefire agreement with the Islamist terror group that includes the promised release of more than 200 kidnapped schoolgirls.